 7. CHILDREN’S PRIVACY

 The Services are not directed to or intended for use by minors.
-Consistent with the requirements of applicable law, if we learn that we have received any information directly from a minor without his or her parent’s verified consent, we will use that information only to respond directly to that child (or his or her parent or legal guardian) to inform the minor that he or she cannot use the Services and subsequently will delete that information.
+Consistent with the requirements of applicable law, if we learn that we have received any information directly from a minor without their parent’s verified consent, we will use that information only to respond directly to that child (or their parent or legal guardian) to inform the minor that they cannot use the Services and subsequently will delete that information.

 8. SECURITY OF PERSONAL DATA

 Chicago Council takes precautions intended to help protect information that we process but no system or electronic data transmission is completely secure.
 Any transmission of your Personal Data is at your own risk and we expect that you will use appropriate security measures to protect your Personal Data.